Risk Factors and Prevention

-ON THIS PAGE: You will find out more about the factors that increase the chance of developing SCLC.
+ON THIS PAGE: You will find out more about the factors that increase the chance of developing small cell lung cancer.
 Use the menu to see other pages.

 The following factor may raise a person’s risk of developing SCLC: